-- Readings: Second Sunday of Summer (Qayta)
+- Readings: Third Sunday of Elijah

 Quote of the Week

-A reading from the Book of Isaiah Barikh-Mar:
+A reading from the book of Isaiah Barikh-Mar

 The grace and peace be with you all brothers.
 Amen.